How to get the most out of Oracle Code One 2019

-If JavaOne 2017 is your first time attending the conference, it will serve you well to follow some advice and insights from a veteran attendee of the JavaOne and OpenWorld conferences.
+If Oracle Code One 2019 is your first time at a major software conference, it will serve you well to follow some sage advice and insight from a veteran attendee of past JavaOne and Oracle Open World conferences.

-The first piece of advice, for which it is currently far too late to act upon, is to make sure you’ve got your hotel booked.
-Barry Burd wrote a JavaOne article for TheServerSide a couple of years ago that included some insights on how to find a last minute hotel in San Francisco that isn’t obscenely far from the venue, although given the limited availability when I did a quick search on Expedia earlier this week, I’d say you’d be lucky to find a hotel in Oakland or San Jose for a reasonable price, let alone San Francisco.
+The first piece of advice, for which it is far too late to act upon, is to make sure you’ve got a hotel booked.
+I did a quick search on Expedia, and San Francisco’s Hampton Inn is listed for over $700 a night.
+And the true surprise isn’t the price; it’s the fact that the hotel actually has any availability.
+If you’re the type of person who books hotels at the last minute, I’d say you’d be lucky to find a hotel in Oakland or San Jose for a reasonable price, let alone San Francisco.

-Schedule those JavaOne 2017 sessions
+Schedule those Oracle Code One sessions

-For those who have their accommodation booked, the next sage piece of conference advice is for attendees to log on to the JavaOne 2017 session scheduler and reserve a seat in the sessions you wish to attend.
-Adam Bien’s session on microservices, Java EE 8 and the cloud is already overbooked.
-The longer you wait to formulate your schedule, the fewer the sessions you’ll have to choose from.
+For those who have their accommodations all set, the next sage piece of conference advice is to log on to the Oracle Code One 2019 session scheduler and reserve a seat in the sessions you wish to attend.
+Various sessions on Eclipse MicroProfile, microservices and reactive Java are already overbooked.
+The longer you wait to formulate your schedule, the fewer sessions you’ll have to choose from.

 Skip the Oracle keynotes

 One somewhat contrarian piece of advice I’m quick to espouse is for attendees to skip the Oracle keynotes, especially the morning ones.
 That’s not to say the keynotes are bad, but it can be a hassle to get a seat if you aren’t there early enough, and you can’t always hear everything in the auditorium.
 A better alternative is to stream the keynote from your hotel room, or better yet, watch the video Oracle uploads to their YouTube channel while you eat lunch.